-At Southwest Scoliosis Institute, we believe in providing our patients with great treatment and care.
+At Southwest Scoliosis and Spine Institute, we believe in providing our patients with great treatment and care.
 For example, we offer in-house Low Dose Imaging services using the EOS system at our Dallas location.

 The new imaging system refers to a state-of-the-art 2D/3D X-ray imaging system.
 This system allows our doctors to take high-quality images of patients in a variety of positions.
 The EOS system uses two X-ray beams to scan patients and create two high-quality images.

 These two full-body images can then help create a 3D model.
 With this model, our doctors will gain a better understanding of a patient’s medical condition and its complexity.
 This also allows our doctors to make an accurate diagnosis, as well as to tailor treatment plans for each patient.

 - Quickly Available – The ability to quickly produce high-quality, full-body digital X-ray images provides a great advantage.
 A single scan that takes 10-25 seconds provides the doctor with everything he needs.

 - Quicker exam time – To achieve similar results with regular X-ray imaging, multiple exposures, and image processing (such as stitching together of images) need to take place.
 This results in much longer exam times and higher doses of radiation per patient.

 - Low Dose Radiation – The EOS system delivers 50% to 85% less radiation than normal digital X-ray systems and 95% less dose than CT scans, according to the manufacturer.
 Reducing the dose of radiation provides children who require frequent imaging, with a safer X-ray.